nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 Be humble.
 But, no, like, I I I'm only asking that, Scott, just because, like, you know, it it's I'm just curious how you think that how you think Keir would be dealing with the situation that he's that he's found himself in.
 So, I think he'd be very happy.
 I thought that was a Wonder why there's no ability to stop anything.
 He go cry to his brother.

 Said he should have been a full orc.
 Cursed by this human weakness.
 Right.
 Yeah.
-That was a that was a close one, Elwar will say.
+That was a that was a close one, Alwor will say.

 I thought I thought he had you there.
 You're, you're too young to go that easy.
 I'm glad he made it.
 Me too.
 Me too.

 Gonna be happy to be alive.
 I don't think he'd be afraid to go after him.
 I think he would just be figuring out what to do differently.
 Yep.
 Well, yeah.

 Anyway try out that Titan swing.
 I really wanted to try the Titan swing.
 Yeah.
 Yeah.
-Karsh can beat you to it.
+Karsten can beat you to it.

 But, and just kind of in the aftermath, like, as you're, like initially, you're just kind of focused on getting everybody healed up and everything happening.
-Alwar and and Samir, you guys are doing a little bit of scouting.
+Alwor and and Simear, you guys are doing a little bit of scouting.
 But over but over the course of the next couple of hours, as no additional forces come as you're as you're building out, you start to wonder what's going on, and, you know, what to do and what to do next.
 So, what, what direction do you think that you're you're going to want to go?
 Well, that's a good question.

-Apparently, Sameer says that the, majority of traffic looks like it's coming from the South, but our lone survivor scuttled off to the west.
+Apparently, Simear says that the, majority of traffic looks like it's coming from the South, but our lone survivor scuttled off to the west.
 There's this weird green light coming from over there.
 So I'm kinda curious about that.
 Yeah.
 I am too.

 So the one to the south looks like it's lower.
 Is that correct, Chris?
 Like, it's goes down into the earth?
 No. Actually, the, the clearing area that you're right in right now is the highest point.